osherjacobs/LabWork_Findings/vector_unc_dcomexec.md

 Given assumed breach on a domain controller, can credential material be extracted from LSASS entirely remotely — without the attacking binary ever touching the target filesystem — and what does the defensive stack actually observe?

+The resulting telemetry includes a distinctive EID 4663 process representation (`\Device\Mup\192.168.1.218\share\curnxc1.exe`) that directly fingerprints UNC-hosted execution against LSASS — surfaced here for the first time in this research context.

 ---

-> **Note on operational detail:** The custom binary used in this research is not released.
-Specific obfuscation parameters, PE manipulation techniques, and implementation details of the memory walker are intentionally omitted.
-This document is focused on defensive telemetry characterization — what the stack observes, where prevention occurs, and where it does not — rather than capability transfer.
+## Key Findings

+- UNC-hosted execution removed the local on-write scan surface but shifted inspection to network-share retrieval
+- EID 4663 captured LSASS access regardless of delivery path — local or UNC
+- UNC execution surfaced as `\Device\Mup\...` in process telemetry — the kernel's representation of a UNC-hosted executable, and a directly huntable signal
+- A custom Sysmon rule combining zeroed IMPHASH + UNC image path + absent PE metadata fired consistently
+- Prevention and telemetry diverged under tested conditions: telemetry remained available while Defender prevention did not trigger on repeated execution of the fresh-obfuscated binary

+---

 ## The Memory Walker

-The credential extraction capability in this chain is a custom .NET LSASS dumper that operates without `MiniDumpWriteDump` or `dbghelp.dll`.
-It uses direct NT API calls to open a handle to the LSASS process, walk the PEB for loaded module enumeration, traverse committed memory regions, and construct a structurally valid minidump in memory before writing it to a specified output path.

-The resulting dump is parseable by pypykatz and KvcForensic and contains the full credential material present in LSASS at the time of execution — NT hashes, Kerberos keys, and session data.
+The credential extraction component is a custom .NET implementation that acquires LSASS process memory and produces a structurally valid minidump parseable by standard forensic tooling (pypykatz, KvcForensic).
+Internal implementation details are intentionally omitted — this document is focused on telemetry characterization, not capability transfer.

-The binary is passed through ConfuserEx prior to deployment.
-ConfuserEx is a .NET obfuscator originally designed for IP protection.
-Applied here with rename, control flow mangling, and constants encoding protections, it produces a non-deterministic output — each compile produces a different binary with a different hash.
-This shifts the cloud ML verdict below Defender's block threshold.
-The tradeoff: ConfuserEx also zeroes the IMPHASH and strips PE publisher metadata, which introduces a separate Sysmon-detectable anomaly documented in the telemetry section below.
+The binary is passed through ConfuserEx prior to deployment — a .NET obfuscator originally designed for IP protection, applied here with rename, control flow mangling, and constants encoding.
+It produces non-deterministic output: each compile yields a different binary with a different hash, observed to shift the cloud ML verdict below Defender's block threshold under these lab conditions.
+In the tested configuration, the obfuscation pipeline produced binaries with a zeroed IMPHASH and absent PE publisher metadata, introducing a separate Sysmon-visible anomaly documented in the telemetry section below.

 ---